Intersex people in history

-Intersex, in humans and other animals, describes variations in sex characteristics including chromosomes, gonads, sex hormones, or genitals that, according to the UN Office of the High Commissioner for Human Rights, "do not fit typical binary notions of male or female bodies".
-Intersex people were historically termed hermaphrodites, "congenital eunuchs", or even congenitally "frigid".
-Such terms have fallen out of favor, now considered to be misleading and stigmatizing.
+Intersex, in humans and other animals, describes variations in sex characteristics including chromosomes, gonads, sex hormones, or genitals that, according to the UN Office of the High Commissioner for Human Rights, "that do not fit typical definitions for male or female bodies."

+Intersex people were historically termed hermaphrodites, "congenital eunuchs," among other terms.
+Such terms have fallen out of favor, now considered to be misleading, discriminatory, and stigmatizing.
+Intersexphobia or interphobia is the historical and systemic discrimination, violence against, and negative perception of people with intersex traits.

 Intersex people have been treated in different ways by different cultures.
 Whether or not they were socially tolerated or accepted by any particular culture, the existence of intersex people was known to many ancient and pre-modern cultures and legal systems, and numerous historical accounts exist.

 Ancient history

 Sumer

 A Sumerian creation myth from more than 4,000 years ago has Ninmah, a mother goddess, fashioning humanity out of clay.
 She boasts that she will determine the fate – good or bad – for all she fashions:

 Enki answered Ninmah: "I will counterbalance whatever fate – good or bad – you happen to decide.

 Ninmah took clay from the top of the abzu [ab: water; zu: far] in her hand and she fashioned from it first a man who could not bend his outstretched weak hands.

 Enki looked at the man who cannot bend his outstretched weak hands, and decreed his fate: he appointed him as a servant of the king.